 While one of the Game of Thrones prequel series was reported dead earlier this year, Martin weighed in on the rumor mill in early May reassuring fans that three are still kicking.

-“Oh, and speaking of television, don’t believe everything you read,” Martin said on his “Not a Blog.”
+“Oh, and speaking of television, don’t believe everything you read,” Martin wrote.
 “Internet reports are notoriously unreliable.
 We have had five different GAME OF THRONES successor shows in development (I mislike the term ‘spinoffs’) at HBO, and three of them are still moving forward nicely.
 The one I am not supposed to call THE LONG NIGHT will be shooting later this year, and two other shows remain in the script stage, but are edging closer.
 What are they about?
 I cannot say.
 But maybe some of you should pick up a copy of FIRE & BLOOD and come up with your own theories.”

 (Oh, we have.
 See below.)